joshholla/neuro_noodle/PRESENTATION.md

 | save_every | save session every _ epochs |
 | log_every | log every _ epochs |

-The next section deals with checking for and parsing the `settings.json` file, to deal with logging to comet.
+The next section deals with checking for and parseing the `settings.json` file, to deal with logging to comet.

 Then I manually set the random seeds ([to 42](https://en.wikipedia.org/wiki/42_(number)#The_Hitchhiker's_Guide_to_the_Galaxy)) for reproducibility.